openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 stream_ttl

 > **Transmitter-Supplied**, OPTIONAL.
-The refreshable lifetime of the stream in seconds, after which the Transmitter MAY either pause or disable the stream if it has not received any Receiver-initiated communication (defined below) in that duration.
+The refreshable time-to-live (TTL) of the stream in seconds, after which the Transmitter MAY either pause or disable the stream if it has not received any Receiver-initiated communication (defined below) in that duration.
 The syntax is the same as that of {{EXPIRES_IN}}.
 >
-> For PUSH streams, the Transmitter MUST refresh the TTL whenever:
+> For streams created with the PUSH {{RFC8935}} delivery method, the Transmitter MUST refresh the TTL whenever:
 > * The Receiver calls any endpoint in the Event Stream Management API ({{management}}).
 >
-> For POLL streams, the Transmitter MUST refresh the TTL whenever:
+> For streams created with the POLL {{RFC8936}} delivery method, the Transmitter MUST refresh the TTL whenever:
 > * The Receiver polls the Transmitter for events.
 > * The Receiver calls any endpoint in the Event Stream Management API ({{management}}).
 >